 Angry tears stung my eyes as I thought back to the events of that night.
 I was one of those women.
 It was clear to me now.
 How I hated Aberdine and all the other men of his ilk.
 It made me hope that there was a hell and that one of the lower rungs of fire and brimstone had been reserved for these bastards.

 Here was another lesson that taught me that to be a woman was to be vulnerable.

 It made me want to be dangerous instead.

-I dashed the tears from my eyes with the back of my hands and looked at my husband.
+I dashed the tears from my eyes and looked at my husband.
 “Whatever you’re planning to do to Aberdine, I want to be part of it.”

-He didn’t bother denying what he’d been considering, only nodded gravely in response.
+He didn’t bother denying what he’d been considering, only nodded in response.